MicrosoftDocs/defender-docs/defender-xdr/mssp-access.md

 1. **Create access groups for MSSP resources in Customer Microsoft Entra ID: Groups**

-    These groups will be linked to the Roles you create in Defender for Endpoint in Microsoft Defender portal.
+    These groups are linked to the Roles you create in Defender for Endpoint in Microsoft Defender portal.
 To do so, in the customer AD tenant, create three groups.
 In our example approach, we create the following groups:

     - Tier 1 Analyst
     - Tier 2 Analyst